Accountable Care Organizations (ACO)

 two participation tracks - the BASIC track (which includes a glide path for eligible ACOs), or the ENHANCED track, which offers the highest level of risk and potential reward.
 The different tracks correspond to the potential level of risk and shared savings an ACO may receive.
 As this potential for sharing in savings due to increased efficiencies and improved outcomes increases (“shared savings”), MSSP tracks also require that ACOs maintain a certain level of financial responsibility for when costs increase (“shared losses”) beyond a determined cost benchmark.
 More information can be found in the

+Physicians Advocacy Institute’s presentation (note: This resource has not been updated since 2023 but the general details remain relevant).
 Medicare will continue to pay individual ACO providers and suppliers for covered items and services as it currently does under the Medicare Fee-For-Service payment systems.
 However, as discussed above, ACOs will be eligible to receive shared savings, or be responsible for shared losses, based on their performance compared to their established benchmarks.
 View the

 Additional Resources